Agency Ad Account Pricing: Fixed Fees, Top-Ups and Credit Lines Explained

 Creating ads is one thing; managing everything related to them across different platforms, such as Meta, Google, and LinkedIn, is another.
 That’s where the agency ad accounts come into play.

-Millions of businesses globally rely on Facebook Ad Agency Accounts to manage their ads.
+Thousands of businesses globally rely on Facebook Ad Agency Accounts to manage their ads.
 These accounts have a lot to offer, be it flexibility, scalability, or financial benefits.

 But, they also come with their unique price structure.
 In this blog, we’ll break down agency ad account pricing to help you understand fixed fees, top-up charges, credit line ad accounts, and how it all affects your bottom line.